cjc1103/Audio-Archive-Toolbox/README.md

  * relevant audio files in various formats.
  *
  * Description
- * AATB has six mutually exclusive primary modes:
+ * AATB has seven mutually exclusive primary modes:
  * (1) Create compressed audio files from WAV format audio files.
 Current audio compression formats
  *     are MP3, AAC/M4A, OGG, OPUS, ALAC, and FLAC, but others may be added.
  *     Secondary functions include: